Code-Institute-Submissions/donmiguelruiz/README.md

 * To select master or gh-pages as your publishing source, you must have the branch present in your repository.
 If you don't have a master or gh-pages branch, you can create them and then return to source settings to change your publishing source.

-* 1) On GitHub, navigate to your GitHub Pages site's repository.
+* 1) On GitHub, navigate to the donmiguelruiz repository.
 * 2) Under your repository name, click  Settings.
 * 3) Use the Select source drop-down menu to select master or gh-pages as your GitHub Pages publishing source.
 * 4) Click Save.